klumhru/boost-python-bullet/README.md

 Only a limited subset of the bullet library is wrapped so far.
 Work is ongoing.

-Current classes that are fully wrapped:
+Current classes that are fully wrapped (and tested):

 * btQuadWord
 * btQuaternion